svyotov/aws-modernization-workshop/modules/monitor-application/readme.md

 > The following section of the module assumes a working EKS cluster,
 > created in the **Amazon EKS** module.

 By default, Kubernetes will restart a container if it crashes for any reason.
-It uses Liveness and Readiness probes which can be configured for running a robust application by identifying the healthy containers to send traffic to and restarting the ones when required.
+It uses Liveness and Readiness probes which can be configured for running a robust application by identifying the healthy containers.
+It will to send traffic to the healthy ones and will restart the unhealthy in an attempt to restore them to a healthy state.

 In this section, we will understand how [liveness and readiness probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/)